-• Because they often offer a better structured ECD curriculum than public ECDs, private ECD centres are more desirable than public ones.

-• Also, private ECD facilities offer their teachers more attractive salaries.
+- Because they often offer a better structured ECD curriculum than public ECDs, private ECD centers are more desirable than public ones. - Also, private ECD facilities offer their teachers more attractive salaries because of the higher fees they demand.

 • As a result, as opposed to those working in public ECDs, they draw the top ECD instructors.